-- Primary CDT plug-in is the "framework" for the CDT plug-ins. - CDT Feature Eclipse is the CDT Feature Component. - CDT Core provides Core Model, CDOM, and Core Components. - CDT UI is the Core UI, views, editors, and wizards. - CDT Launch provides the launch mechanism for external tools such as the compiler and debugger. - CDT Debug Core provides debugging functions. - CDT Debug UI provides the user interface for the CDT debugging editors, views, and wizards. - CDT Debug MI is the application connector for MI-compatible debuggers.
+- Primary CDT plug-in is the "framework" for the CDT plug-ins. - CDT Feature Eclipse is the CDT Feature Component. - CDT Core provides Core Model, CDOM, and Core Components. - CDT UI is the Core UI, views, editors, and wizards. - CDT Launch provides the launch mechanism for external tools such as the compiler and debugger. - CDT Debug Core provides debugging functions. - CDT Debug UI provides the user interface for the CDT debugging editors, views, and wizards.

+• CDT Debug MI is the application connector for MI-compatible debuggers.

-The GNU Cross Development Toolchain
+1.6.2 The GNU Cross Development Tool Chain

-Cross-development in general refers to the overall software development process that produces a single application or a complete system running on a platform that is different from the development platform.
+Cross development in general refers to the overall software development process that produces a single application or a complete system running on a platform that is different from the development platform.
 This is an important concept when the target system doesn't have a native set of compilation tools, or when the host system is faster and has greater resources.

 The platform where the actual development takes place is called the host platform.
 The platform where the final application is tested and run is called the target platform.
-In this QuickStart we are using an x86-based Linux as the host platform.
-As the target platform we are using the ARM architecture with an i.MX31 CPU.
+In this Quick Start we are using an x86-based Linux as the host platform.
+As the target platform we are using the ARM architecture with an PXA270 CPU.

-Building a program for a CPU architecture different from the one used on the machine where the compilation is done is accomplished using a cross-compiler toolchain and cross-compiled libraries.
-In this QuickStart we are using the GNU C/C++ Cross Development Toolchain.
+Building a program for a CPU architecture different from the one used on the machine where the compilation is done is accomplished using a cross compiler tool chain and cross-compiled libraries.
+In this Quick Start we are using the GNU C/C++ cross development tool chain.

-2 Getting Started
+Chapter 2 Getting Started

-In this chapter you will establish the basis to pass the steps in this QuickStart.
+In this chapter you will establish the basis to pass the steps in this Quick Start.
 First you will learn how to configure the host platform.
 You will install additional software packages and setup the network configuration for connecting your host to the target.
 After connecting the host to the target, you will copy an application to the target.
 At the end of this chapter you will be able to start a first demo application on the target.